twg/deps/README.md

     $ mk twg:laptop

-When you get prompted for where to install matryoshka, the default is `/usr/matryoshka`.
-For your laptop, you'll want to change that to `/usr/local/matryoshka`.
-For linux distros, the default is preferred.
+When you get prompted for where to install matryoshka, the default is `/usr/local/matryoshka`.
+For a server, you might want to change that to `/usr/matryoshka`.

 ## Deps and templates